 As always, those who join us will engage in an interactive, discussion-oriented format.
 Doug White, a thought leader on nonprofits and philanthropy, whose most recent book is "Wounded Charity" (2019), is the moderator.

-• For those joining us by Zoom, please register (RSVP) with our Eventbrite link.
-You'll receive the link to join the Zoom Room in the confirmation message from your registration along with reminders with the handy zoom link embedded.
+Please register (RSVP) with our Eventbrite link.
+You'll receive the link to join the Zoom Room in the confirmation message from your registration along with reminders with the handy Zoom link embedded.

 Many thanks!